robinhood/faust/docs/userguide/models.rst

         },
     )

-The most important part being the ``entry_points`` key which tells Faust how to load our plugin.
-We have set the name of our codec to ``msgpack`` and the path to the codec class to be ``faust_msgpack:msgpack``.
-Faust imports this as it would ``from faust_msgpack import msgpack``, so we need to define that part next in our :file:`faust-msgpack/faust_msgpack.py` module:
+The most important part here is the ``entry_points`` section that tells setuptools how to load our plugin.

+We have set the name of our
+codec to ``msgpack`` and the path to the codec class to be ``faust_msgpack:msgpack``.

+Faust imports this as it would do
+``from faust_msgpack import msgpack``, so we need to define hat part next in our :file:`faust-msgpack/faust_msgpack.py` module:

 .. sourcecode:: python